ddasmoore/Marketing-ROI-and-Cohort-Retention-Analyses/README.md

 2. The overall average cost per sign-up was $33.40, while the average cost per subscription was $43.50.
 Across all campaigns, the sign-up per click rate was 5.9%, and the conversion rate from sign-up to subscription was an impressive 76.9%.

 3. Search campaigns were more effective at driving initial sign-ups per click.
 However, display campaigns proved to be more efficient at converting those sign-ups into paying subscribers.
+Search campaign cost 2.84X more than Display campaigns overall.

 4. Diplay campaign performance:  Instagram had the highest sign-up per click rate, followed by Pinterest and then Facebook.
 Subscription rates were consistently high across all major display channels, with Instagram, Pinterest, and Facebook all converting at approximately 86%.
 Facebook campaigns incurred higher costs than those on Instagram or Pinterest.